-- A. Declare the challenged districts adopted in SB1 and HB2 to be unconstitutional as violating the Fourteenth Amendment to the United States Constitution as racial gerrymanders; - B. Preliminarily and permanently enjoin the Defendants and their agents from holding elections in the challenged districts adopted in HB2 and SB1 and any adjoining districts necessary to remedy the constitutional violations, including, if necessary, delaying the primary filing date until the Court adopts a remedial plan for 2022 elections and/or holding special elections;
+- A. Declare the challenged districts adopted in SB1 and HB2 to be unconstitutional as violating the Fourteenth Amendment to the United States Constitution as racial gerrymanders; - B. Declare the congressional districting plan adopted in SB 1 a violation of Section 2 of the Voting Rights Act of 1965; - C. Preliminarily and permanently enjoin the Defendants and their agents from holding

-- C. Set an immediate and reasonable deadline for the State of Alabama to adopt and enact constitutional districting plans for State House and State Senate that remedy the unconstitutional gerrymanders in the challenged districts while still complying with Section 2 of the Voting Rights Act; - D. Award Plaintiffs their costs, expenses, disbursements, and reasonable attorneys' fees incurred in bring this pursuant to in accordance with 52 U.S.C. § 10310(e) and 42 U.S.C. § 1988(b); - E. Retain jurisdiction over this matter until all Defendants have complied with all orders and mandates of this Court; - F. Grant such other and further relief as the Court may deem just and proper.
+- elections in the challenged districts adopted in HB2 and SB1 and any adjoining districts necessary to remedy the constitutional and Voting Rights Act violations; - D. Set a reasonable deadline for the State of Alabama to adopt and enact constitutional and VRA-compliant districting plans for State House and State Senate that remedy the unconstitutional gerrymanders and Voting Rights Act violations; - E. Award Plaintiffs their costs, expenses, disbursements, and reasonable attorneys' fees incurred in bring this pursuant to in accordance with 52 U.S.C. § 10310(e) and 42 U.S.C. § 1988(b); - F. Retain jurisdiction over this matter until all Defendants have complied with all orders and mandates of this Court; - G. Retain jurisdiction over this matter and require all Defendants to subject future congressional redistricting plans for preclearance review from this court or the U.S. Attorney General under Section 3(c) of the VRA, 52 U.S.C. § 10302(c); - H. Grant such other and further relief as the Court may deem just and proper.

-DATED this 15th day of November 2021.
+DATED this 11th day of February 2022.